-Caitlin is a Ph.D candidate studying the link between immune cell migration and T cell effector differentiation.
-She is exploring the role of cell migration in inflammasome activation and its impact on the host response to infection.
+Caitlin did her Ph.D in the Mandl lab studying the link between immune cell migration and T cell effector differentiation.
+She was exploring the role of cell migration in inflammasome activation and its impact on the host response to infection.
 As a side project, she has traveled to southern China to sample blood from wild bats to determine gene expression profiles of bat immune cells in response to innate immune receptor ligands.
 In her spare time she enjoys drinking Old Fashioneds and amateur cat photography, often simultaneously.

 M.Sc., Neurodevelopmental biology, Smith College, USA